ADHD Relationship Solutions: Action Guide For The Non-ADHD Neurotypical Partner

 But, the truth is, ADHD interrupts many of the signals neurotypicals take for granted.
 So when one (or both) person(s) in your primary relationship has ADHD, it matters.

-Since ADHD affects nearly every part of how your brain works, it makes sense to pay attention to how your ADHD manifests with your partner, family members, friends, and colleagues.
+Since ADHD affects nearly every part of how your brain works, it makes sense to pay attention to how your partner’s ADHD manifests because it is likely affecting not only your partner, but their family members, friends, and colleagues.

 How A Neurotypical Partner Feels In An ADHD Relationship